JanHerca/urantiapedia/output/wikijs/en/help/github_content.md

 All the folders indicated above for `output` folder is created using *Urantiapedia Tools*, that expect some folders to exist in `output` folder.

+> Due to some problems when saving articles in English at the same time through the website and through GitHub, the articles folder in English is not inside the `en` subfolder (the folder for all English content).
+Instead, it is located in `output \ wikijs \ article`, in the same level as each language folders.
+This don't affect the rest of languages.
+In a future, this problem will be solved and articles folder in English will return inside `en` subfolder.
+{.is-warning}

 ## External links

 - [Urantiapedia Tools - GitHub project](https://github.com/JanHerca/urantiapedia)